QuinnContaldi/ChapterOne/README.md

     - Is the implementation of the strategy design pattern take more lines of code then just duplicating a small segment of code between classes? maybe that's a situation where you could "get away with it."
 Just be careful, what is three spots of duplicated logic can quickly balloon to 100 spots.
 ---
-## Using The Strategy Design Pattern: A Modular Approach To Gun Reload Behavior

 ### Introduction To The Strategy Design Pattern